tboquet/python-alp/docs/fitgen.rst

     outputs = [y]

-We then import an helper function that will convert your list of inputs to an HDF5 dataset.
+We then import an helper function that will convert our list of inputs to an HDF5 dataset.
-This dataset has a simple structure and you can divide it into multiple sets.
+This dataset has a simple structure and we can divide it into multiple sets.

 .. code-block:: python

+    # we save the mean and the scale (inverse of the standard deviation)
+    # for each channel
+    scale = 1.0 / inputs[0].std(axis=0)
+    shift = - scale * inputs[0].mean(axis=0)

+    # for 3 sets, we need 3 slices
     slices = [0, 256, 512]

+    # and 3 names
     names = ['train', 'test', 'valid']

     file_name = 'test_data_'
-    scale = 1.0 / inputs[0].std(axis=0)
-    shift = - scale * inputs[0].mean(axis=0)
     file_path_f = to_fuel_h5(inputs, outputs, slices, names, file_name, '/data_generator')